Kmino-io/kmino-website/src/content/blog/mvp-scope-definition.md

 - What are the top three jobs they must achieve? (verbs!)
 - Which single job will we validate first? (pick one)

+WHY: Picking a single job avoids “kitchen‑sink” scopes and accelerates useful feedback.

+Example (Meetly):
+- Persona: Solo consultant
+- Top jobs: set availability; share booking link; confirm bookings
+- Chosen job: client books a slot via a link

 ## 3) Happy‑path storyboard (≤7 steps)

-List the exact clicks/screens from first touch to outcome.
-If it’s more than seven steps, you’re probably over‑scoping.
+- Define ≤7 steps from first touch to outcome.
+If it’s more than seven, you’re probably over‑scoping.

+WHY: A short storyboard exposes unnecessary steps and highlights the minimum UI you must build.

+Example (Meetly):
+1. Sign up and verify email
+2. Define weekly availability (days, hours)
+3. Create a booking link
+4. Share link with a client
+5. Client selects a time
+6. Both see a confirmation page
+7. Optional: download .ics file

 ## 4) Must‑have vs later (MoSCoW)